ikos-dighum/ikos-dighum.github.io/resources.md

 We usually need to preprocess our text before analysis (removing [stopwords](https://kavita-ganesan.com/what-are-stop-words/#.Y9kqAq3MJaQ), [lemmatization](https://www.techtarget.com/searchenterpriseai/definition/lemmatization), and [tokenization](https://www.geeksforgeeks.org/nlp-how-tokenizing-text-sentence-words-works/).
 This is what we call Natural Language Processing (NLP).
 Although R is one of our favourite tools for text mining and analysis, Python has several packages that are superior when doing NLP.
 Here is Erik's [python code for preprocessing Norwegian text](/contents/spacy_language_processing.html) with lemmatization and stopword removal.
 You can with ease download and change the language module to preprocess Chinese, Japanese, English, or Russian texts (to mention just a few).

+## A quick guide for High Performance Computing (HPC) and Slurm

+High Performance Computing (HPC) is becoming increasingly important as we process, analyze, and perform complex calculations of increasing amounts of data.
+HPC uses clusters of powerful processors that work in parallel at extremely high speeds.
+Here is [Erik's quick guide](/contents/quick_guide_to_hpc_and_slurm.html) to run Python and R scripts in [FOX](https://www.uio.no/english/services/it/research/hpc/fox/index.html), the University of Oslo's own HPC-cluster.

 ## Timelines with vistime
 Here is a [little tutorial](/contents/tidslinje.html), and here is a [.csv file](/contents/tidslinje.csv) made for use with the tutorial.